-An Enduring Power of Guardianship is a legal document that authorises a person of your choice, to make important personal, lifestyle and treatment decisions on your behalf should you ever become incapable of making such decisions yourself.
-This person is known as an enduring guardian.
+An Enduring Power of Guardianship (EPG) is a legal document that authorises a person of your choice to make important personal, lifestyle and treatment decisions for you should you ever become incapable of making these decisions yourself.
+This authorised person is known as an enduring guardian.

-An enduring guardian could be authorised to make decisions about things such as where you live, the support services you have access to and the treatment you receive.
+An enduring guardian can be authorised to make decisions such as where you live, what support services you could access and what treatment you might receive.

 An enduring guardian cannot be authorised to make property or financial decisions on your behalf.

 To make an Enduring Power of Guardianship you must: